-Zara’s Center was founded in 2007 to respond to an increase in children orphaned due to AIDS and the deteriorating economic situation in Zimbabwe.
+Zara’s Center was founded in 2007 to respond to an increase in children being orphaned due to AIDS and the deteriorating economic and political situation in Zimbabwe.
+Since then, the situation in Zimbabwe continues to make life difficult for low-income, at-risk, children.

 Since its inception in 2007, Zara’s has grown from a small organization operating out of a church, to a stand-alone Center for over 125 children aged 5-18.